 Find and Realize your Mission

 Besides having control of your work/life, having a clear mission gives meaning and fulfillment to what you do.
 Unfortunately, just like how you can’t use a pre-existing passion to find your ideal career, you can’t accurately define your mission until you’ve accumulated enough work and life experiences.
 Instead, Newport recommends that you take baby steps and use concrete experiments till you get your “aha” moment; then, with clarity on your mission (and the career capital to achieve it), you can take bolder steps to realize your career mission.
-In the book / full 13-page summary, we explain the concept of an “adjacent possible”, why it’s essential to gradually build experience and career capital before making the big leap, and how to go about doing that.
+In the complete summary, we explain the concept of an “adjacent possible”, why it’s essential to gradually build experience and career capital before making the big leap, and how to go about doing that.

 In sum, to find/create the work you love, you must first build career capital by mastering rare and valuable skills.
 Then, apply this capital to progressively gain control and mission-clarity, so you can eventually have the blend of autonomy, mastery and purpose that makes work truly fulling and enjoyable.

-Other Details in “So Good They Can’t Ignore You”
+Getting the Most from “So Good They Can’t Ignore You”

 • Various examples and anecdotes of his research and interviews;